Medical Management of IBD

 Ustekinumab, an antibody proven to treat the skin condition psoriasis, has now shown positive results in decreasing the debilitating effects of Crohn's disease, according to researchers at UC San Diego.

-UC San Diego Health System is evaluating a variety of investigational medications for inflammatory bowel disease.
+UC San Diego Health is evaluating a variety of investigational medications for inflammatory bowel disease.
 Investigational medications for inflammatory bowel diseases are medications that the FDA has not yet approved for the treatment of ulcerative colitis or Crohn’s disease.
 Investigational medications may already be approved by the FDA for treatment of another disease, but are under investigational use for ulcerative colitis or Crohn’s disease.
 Alternatively, investigational medications may have not been approved yet for any disease, but are being studied as potential treatments for ulcerative colitis or Crohn’s disease.

 Investigational medications are studied in clinical trials and the information collected in the clinical trials is then evaluated by the FDA to determine whether the medication should be approved for the treatment of ulcerative colitis or Crohn’s disease.